utndatasystems/redbench/README.md

 ## Method

 We cluster Redset users into 10 groups based on their query repetitiveness.
-For each group, we sample 3 "interesting" users, and we reverse-engineer their workloads by sampling similar queries from JOB and CEB.
+For each group, we sample 3 "interesting" users, and we reverse-engineer their workloads by sampling similar queries from a support benchmark.
 This reverse-engineering step considers the number of joins and the set of scanned tables.

 The resulting 30 workloads, found in the `workloads/` directory, can be used to compare the effectiveness of workload-driven optimizations.

 For more details on how we generate Redbench, refer to `DETAILS.md`.
-Summary plots for JOB, CEB, Redset, and the sampling process can be found in the `figures/` directory.
+Summary plots for JOB, CEB, TPC-DS, Redset, the sampling process, and the resulting benchmarks can be found in the `figures/` directory.

 ## Setup